Treinreis Schotland

 Transfer

-Transfer from Holiday Inn Glasgow City Centre Theatreland, an IHG Hotel to Glasgow Queen Street, Glasgow City
+Transfer from Holiday Inn Glasgow City Centre Theatreland by IHG to Glasgow Queen Street, Glasgow City

 26 Feb